INsig2/Memory-forenscis/README.md

 *   BE CAREFUL not to include the \*.py extension in \_md\_vtype\_module
 *   Vol.py –-info and see if your new profile is there under Windows profiles

 NOTE: This new profile will still be under Win10 profiles - if you are working with later versions of Win eg. 11, 12, 13 they will be nested under Win10 but we dont care!
-Volatiltiy will complain about not having 32bit equivalent profile, again we dont care as we dont need it.
+Volatiltiy will complain about not having 32bit equivalent profile, again we don't care as we don't need it.

 Happy times!